Credits: 15, completed with minimum grades of C

-Students applying for the minor must obtain written approval from their academic adviser and the undergraduate coordinator in packaging science at least two semesters before graduation.
-An adviser is available in Frazier Rogers Hall.
+Students applying for the minor must obtain written approval from their academic advisor and the undergraduate coordinator in packaging science at least two semesters before graduation.
+An advisor is available in Frazier Rogers Hall.

 The minor is open to all UF students.